 Parameter Description bulkApprovalURL (Required) The URL on the host server that has the data imported with BulkLoader.
-The correct value is as follows: http://myServer/cs/ ContentServer?pagename=OpenMarket/ Xcelerate/Actions/BulkApproval where myServer is the name of the host server. adminUserName(Required) The Content Server username of a user with the xceladmin role. adminUserPassword (Required) The password of a user with the xceladmin role password. approvalTargetList (Required) A list of the destinations that the assets are to be approved for.
+(1) The correct value is as follows: http://myServer/cs/ ContentServer?pagename=OpenMarket/ Xcelerate/Actions/BulkApproval where myServer is the name of the host server. adminUserName The Content Server username of a user with the xceladmin role.
+(Required) adminUserPassword (Required) The password of a user with the xceladmin role password. approvalTargetList (Required) A list of the destinations that the assets are to be approved for.
 Separate each destination with the delimiter that you specify in the multiValueDelimiter parameter.
-For the names of destinations, see the Publish option on the Admin tab, or the name column of the publisher table.
-The syntax is: name1<multivaluedelimiter>name2 <multivaluedelimiter>name3</multivaluedelimiter></multivaluedelimiter> multiValueDelimiter (Required) A delimiter that you select.
-You use this delimiter to seperate the approval targets that you specify in the appovalTargetList parameter.
+For the names of destinations, see the Publish option on the Admin tab, or the name column of the pubtarget table.
+The syntax is: name1 <multivaluedelimiter>name2 <multivaluedelimiter>name3</multivaluedelimiter></multivaluedelimiter>

-Parameter Description assetIdSqlFilter (Optional) A statement that can be appended to a SQL WHERE clause in order to filter asset IDs.
+Parameter Description multiValueDelimiter (Required) A delimiter that you select.
+You use this delimiter to separate the approval targets that you specify in the approvalTargetList parameter. assetIdSqlFilter (Optional) A statement that can be appended to a SQL WHERE clause in order to filter asset IDs.
 For example: asset_id%20=0 or asset_id%20!=0 debug (Optional) Turns BulkApprover's debugging on and off.
 A value of true turns debugging on.
 Leave this parameter blank for no debugging.
-Debug messages are written to the file specified in the output_file parameter of the command line. assetschunksize (Required) Specifies the number of assets that are approved in a single transaction.
+Debug messages are written to the file specified in the output_file parameter of the command line. assetschunksize (Optional) Specifies the number of assets that are approved in a single transaction.
 For example, setting this property to 20 means that the assets get approved in groups of 20.
 Setting this property helps prevent session timeouts.
-There is no default value for this property. outputJdbcDriver (Required) The name of the JDBC driver class to access the Content Server database.
+Default value: 25 outputJdbcDriver (Required) The name of the JDBC driver class to access the Content Server database.
 Example: oracle.jdbc.driver.OracleDriver outputJdbcURL (Required) The JDBC URL.
-The following example value is a typical type 2 oracle JDBC driver URL: Jdbc:oracle:oci8:@foo outputJdbcUsername (Required) Content Server database user name outputJdbcPassword (Required) Content Server database user password
+The following example value is a typical type 2 oracle JDBC driver URL: Jdbc:oracle:oci8:@foo outputJdbcUsername (Required) Content Server database user name outputJdbcPassword (Required) Content Server database user password.